ibm-cloud-docs/data-virtualization/connecting/connect_3rd_party_tools.md

    c.
 At the R prompt, enter the following statements to create the connection.
 Replace the placeholders with the [connection information](/docs/Db2onCloud/connecting?topic=Db2onCloud-db_details_cxn_creds#db_details_cxn_creds) that you collected beforehand.

-   - If your locally installed R development environment runs in the Data Virtualization instance:
+   - If your locally installed R development environment runs in the {{site.data.keyword.dv_short}} instance:

      ```
      library(ibmdbR)